itzzmevishal/igDownloader/README.md

 # Instagram Reels Downloader

-Here is the preview video of the website below:

 ## How to install and use this project on your machine?

 Download this project as Zip and the extract and then run these commands: